KSI vs Jake Paul: 2020–2021: Paul's professional debut and COVID-19 pandemic

-2022–present: KSI's return to boxing and Tommy Fury intervention
+2022–2023: KSI's return to boxing and Tommy Fury intervention

 On 27 August 2022, KSI returned to boxing after a three year hiatus in an MF–professional bout.
 Originally, KSI was scheduled to face fellow YouTuber Alex Wassabi, but was cancelled after Wassabi sustained a concussion.
 Paul immediately took it to Twitter to call out KSI and offer him as his Wassabi's replacement.
 KSI declined his offer.
 On 8 August however, KSI tweeted an offer to Paul stating that they will fight in 2023 at Wembley Stadium with the winner taking 100% of the purse made from the event.
 Paul accepted the deal.
 On the night, KSI fought and defeated rapper Swarmz via knockout in the 2nd round and professional boxer Luis Alcaraz Pineda via knockout in the 3rd round.

 On 14 January 2023, KSI fought and defeated Brazilian YouTuber FaZe Temperrr via knockout in the 1st round and immediately called out Paul.
 On 26 February, Paul fought professional boxer Tommy Fury in Saudi Arabia and lost via split decision.
 After the bout, KSI's manager and Misfits Boxing co-president Mams Taylor, revealed that Paul's team had decided that they no longer wish to have a bout with KSI in August, instead choosing a bout with Nate Diaz, in which he won via unanimous decision.
 On 13 May, KSI fought professional boxer Joe Fournier and originally won via a controversial knockout in the 2nd round, but was later overruled to a no contest due to an unintentional elbow strike.
 After the bout, KSI shared a stare down with Paul's former opponent Fury.
 On 14 October, KSI fought Paul's former opponent Fury, and lost via unanimous decision.
 On 16 December, both KSI and Paul were active.
 Paul fought and defeated professional boxer Andre August via knockout in the 1st round while KSI and fellow YouTuber IShowSpeed held a charity spar for the Anthony Walker Foundation at the exact same time.